-Because the most enjoyable meals are those that are shared, knowing how to create perfect food and wine pairings will guarantee a stellar dining experience each and every time.
+Because the most enjoyable meals are shared, knowing how to create the perfect food and wine pairings will guarantee a stellar dining experience every time.

 Table of contents

 To get started, we have to think like a sommelier.
 Some food goes better with certain types of wine, and there is a tug-of-war between science and tradition in every successful match.
-Pairing food with wine is a creative endeavor as much as a chemistry experiment.
+So pairing food with wine is a creative endeavor like a chemistry experiment.

-The following ten tips will jumpstart your ability to create your own outstanding pairings.
-We will cover many details here, but if you are interested in delving deeper, check out our food and wine pairing classes.
+The following ten tips will jumpstart your ability to create your outstanding pairings.
+We will cover many details here, but check out our food and wine pairing classes if you are interested in delving deeper.

 Pairing food and wine is more about your guests than yourself.
 You don’t want to be a culinary narcissist.
-You can’t assume just because you like a pairing, then everyone else will, too.
+On the other hand, you can’t assume just because you like a pairing, then everyone else will, too.
 Read on for tips on how to make sure everyone loves your parings.

 #1 Pair by Weight

-No matter if you’re talking about salads or stews, you can intrinsically determine the overall weight of a dish.
+No matter if you’re talking about salads or stews, you can intrinsically determine the overall weight.
 A mixed green salad is lighter than a more substantial salad with feta cheese, roasted peppers, and olives.
 Grilled chicken breasts are lighter than roast chicken.
 The sauce, dressing, amount of fat, and calories all (literally) weigh in.

 You can also measure wine by weight.
-Heavy wines match better with heavy dishes, and light wines match better with light dishes.
+Heavy wines match better with rich dishes, and light wines match better with light dishes.

 Here’s an example: A California Zinfandel is weightier than a Sonoma Merlot, while the Merlot will be heavier than a Carneros Pinot.
-A hearty dish such as short ribs will complement the Zinfandel, but would completely overwhelm the Pinot.
-Merlot and roasted chicken are both of medium-weight, and are a perfect match.
+As a result, a hearty dish such as short ribs will complement the Zinfandel but completely overwhelm the Pinot.
+On the other hand, Merlot and roasted chicken are both medium-weight and perfect.

 A note about white wines: Oak-aged wines from warm weather regions are bigger than those aged in stainless steel.
-Heavy whites go better with cooked fatty fish and poultry, while lighter ones are better with sashimi and sushi plates, for example.
+Heavy whites go better with cooked fatty fish and poultry, while lighter ones are better with sashimi and sushi plates.

 #2 Pair by Cooking Method

 The way you cook something alters its pairing possibilities.
-A grilled lobster tail might work better with a full-bodied Chardonnay; poached lobster will be nicer with a subtle Pinot Gris; lobster ceviche will play deftly with a coastal Sauvignon Blanc.
+For example, a grilled lobster tail might work better with a full-bodied Chardonnay; poached lobster will be nicer with a subtle Pinot Gris; lobster ceviche will play deftly with a coastal Sauvignon Blanc.

 Grilling or roasting provides an opportunity to pair with more assertive, weighty wines.
 If the fish is delicate, the wine should be too.